-- ensure that the Company has in place procedures to enable effective communication with stakeholders; and - ensure the integrity of the Company's financial and non-financial reporting. - appoint the Group Managing Director / Group Chief Executive Officer ("GMD/GCEO"), setting the terms of the employment contract and terminating the GMD/GCEO's employment, where necessary, in the best interest of the Company; - making all decisions that will have a major impact on the reputation or standing of the Group. - 2.3 The Board will use its best endeavours to familiarize itself with issues of concern to shareholders. - 2.4 In the normal course of events, day to day management of the Company will be in hands of Management and under the stewardship of the GMD/GCEO. - 2.5 The Board will satisfy itself that the Company is achieving the Company Goals. - 2.6 In addition the following are matters reserved for the decision of the Board: - Acquisitions and disposals of assets of the Company or of its subsidiaries that are material in nature: - Investment in new business; - Divestment / sale of existing business; - Related-party transactions of a material nature; - Authority levels for core functions; - Investment and treasury policies; - · Risk Management policies; - Outsourcing of core business functions; - Corporate proposal on fund raising; - Compensation and remuneration of directors and key senior officers.
+- understand the principal risks of the Company's business and recognise that business decisions involve the taking of appropriate risks; - set the risk appetite within which the Board expects Management to operate and ensure that there is an appropriate risk management framework to identify, analyse, evaluate, manage and monitor significant financial and non-financial risks; - ensure that Senior Management has the necessary skills and experience, and there are measures in place to provide for the orderly succession of Board and Senior Management; - ensure that the Company has in place procedures to enable effective communication with stakeholders; - ensure that all its directors are able to understand financial statements and form a view on the information presented; - ensure the integrity of the Company's financial and nonfinancial reporting; - approve the nomination, selection, succession policies and remuneration packages for the Board members, Board Committee members, Nominee Directors on the functional Boards of the subsidiaries and CEO/COO including managing succession planning, appointing, training, fixing the compensation of and where appropriate replacing senior management or key management personnel; - appoint the Group Managing Director/Group Chief Executive Officer ("GMD/GCEO"), setting the terms of the employment contract and terminating the GMD/GCEO's employment, where necessary, in the best interest of the Company; - review and approve the capital expenditure, operating expenditure, variation order and any other matters in accordance with the Authority Limits set in the Internal Control Procedures ("ICPs"); and - making all decisions that will have a major impact on the reputation or standing of the Group. - 2.3 The Board will use its best endeavours to familiarize itself with issues of concern to shareholders.

+- 2.4 In the normal course of events, day-to-day management of the Company will be in hands of Management and under the stewardship of the Executive Chairman ("EC") or GMD/GCEO/CFO. - 2.5 In addition the following are matters reserved for the decision of the Board: - Acquisitions and disposals of assets of the Company that are material in nature; - Investment in new business; - Related-party transactions of a material nature; - Authority levels for core functions; - Investment and treasury policies; - Risk Management policies; - Outsourcing of core business functions; - Corporate proposal on fund raising; - Compensation and remuneration of directors and key senior officers. - 2.6 Where the CEO or executive directors form part of the board, the non-executive directors are encouraged to meet among themselves at least annually to discuss among others, strategic, governance and operational issues.